jmcanterafonseca/dataModels/specs/Transportation/TrafficFlowObserved/doc/spec.md

 -   `source` : A sequence of characters giving the source of the entity data.

-    -   Attribute type: Text or URL
+    -   Attribute type: Property.
+Text or URL
     -   Optional

 -   `vehicleType` : Type of vehicle from the point of view of its structural